-Screen Smart is a NEW program for Canadian elementary schools, designed for children in grades K-7.
+Screen Smart is a program for Canadian elementary schools, designed for children in grades K-7.
 It aims to:

 - Increase awareness among students (and their families) of how much time students spend in front of screens